pivotal-sadubois/newsletter/catalog/docs/deploy_local.md

 # Newsletter Application - Local deployment

 ## Deploy the Database Backend newsletter-db
-The Guestbook User Service (newsletter-subscription) requires a persistent database backend.
-The subscription-subscription and the subscription-db belong together but are deployed different depending on the envronment.
+The Guestbook User Service (newsletter-subscription) requires a persistent database as a backend.
+The subscription-subscription and the subscription-db are together but are deployed different depending on the envronment.

 ### Prerequisites
 In order to further develop this application the following tools needs to be setup:
 - Java Development Kit (https://bell-sw.com/)
 - Visual Studio Code or IntelliJ IDEA as Integrated Development Environment (IDE)
-- Tanzu Developer Tools plugin for mentioned IDE
+- Tanzu Developer Tools plugin for above mentioned IDE
 - Docker Desktop to execute integration tests or run the application locally

 ## Deploying a local PosgreSQL Database for testing
-This database backend is required for local testing of the user-profile-backend applicaiton wich requires a database backend to run the automated tests.
+The database backend is required for local testing of the user-profile-backend applicaiton wich requires it to run the automated tests.
 The local database will started as a docker container generated from the docker compose file within this directory.

 ### Files
 - docker-compose.yml   # Docker Configuration (database, user and password)